Combined Degree Pathway for the Master of Arts in Teaching in Adolescent Special Education

 Enrollment in the 157-credit combined program allows students to work on the Master of Arts in Teaching Adolescent Special Education while completing the bachelor’s degree.
 Up to 12 credits of designated master’s courses are incorporated into the bachelor’s degree program and will count toward both the bachelor’s and master’s degree.

 The combined program requires 157 credits total, of which 45 are master’s credits leading to the MAT in Adolescent Special Education.
-Students must meet all college, AOS and relevant concentration guidelines as well as the liberal arts and sciences general education requirements (different than and in addition to the SUNY General Education Requirement) within the undergraduate credits as follows:
+Students must meet all college, AOS and relevant concentration guidelines as well as the liberal arts and sciences requirements within the undergraduate credits as follows:

 Successful completion of a total 60 undergraduate credits: